iniself/backtrader_bokeh/README.md

 # Backtrader_Bokeh

+## Important Note!
+Backtrader_Bokeh has been fully upgraded to [Noba](https://github.com/iniself/noba) which has richer feature, such as ioc container, event system, pipeline system, and a database abstraction layer

+Perhaps you should not use this Backtrader_Bokeh again, but if you insist on using it, there is no problem, and we also provide support.

+The following is README to the Backtrader_Bokeh.

+Regards

+***

 **You can visit our wiki homepage for more information: [EN](https://github.com/iniself/backtrader_bokeh/wiki) | [中文](https://github.com/iniself/backtrader_bokeh/wiki/wiki-zh)**

 `Backtrader_Bokeh` to add extended plotting capabilities to [Backtrader](https://www.backtrader.com/) using [Bokeh](https://bokeh.org/) based on the awesome [backtrader_plotting](https://github.com/verybadsoldier/backtrader_plotting) and [btplotting](https://github.com/happydasch/btplotting).
 Besides this, a lot of issues are fixed and new functionality is added.
 See the list below for differences.